 Many of the USC staff members that you interact with daily have built relationships with and seen firsthand the various directions students go in their careers.
 Like with faculty, you should work on building and maintaining relationships with staff while at school.

-This is our online directory of around 900 alumni who volunteer as information providers to fellow Trojans to assist with career advice and informational interviews.
+This is our online directory of over 1000 alumni who volunteer as information providers to fellow Trojans to assist with career advice and informational interviews.

 Social Media Networks